 The following persons may enter or remain upon immovable property of another, unless specifically forbidden to do so by the owner or other person with authority, either orally or in writing: - A professional land surveyor or his authorized personnel, engaged in the Practice of Land Surveying, as defined in La.
 RS 37:682. - A person, affiliate, employee, agent or contractor of any business, which is regulated by the Louisiana Public Service Commission or by a local franchising authority or the Federal Communication Commission under the Cable Reregulation Act of 1992 or of a municipal or public utility, while acting in the course and scope of his employment or agency relating to the operation, repair or maintenance of a facility, servitude or any property located on the immovable property which belongs to such a business. - Any person making a delivery, soliciting or selling any product or service, conducting a survey or poll, a real estate licensee or other person who has a legitimate reason for making a delivery, conducting business or communicating with the owner, lessee, custodian or a resident of the immovable property, and who, immediately upon entry, seeks to make the delivery, to conduct business or to conduct communication. - An employee of the owner, lessee or custodian of the immovable property while performing his duties, functions and responsibilities in the course and scope of his employment. - The owner of domestic livestock or his employees or agents while in the progress of retrieving his domestic livestock that have escaped from an area fenced to retain such domestic livestock. - The owner of a domestic animal while in the sole process of merely retrieving his domestic animal from immovable property and not having a firearm or other weapon on his person. - Any candidate for political office or any person working on behalf of a candidate for a political office - The owner or occupant of a watercraft or vessel traveling in salt water engaged in any lawful purpose for the purpose of retrieval of his property or for obtaining assistance in an emergency situation.

-The Jefferson Davis Sheriff's Office currently utilizes three certified K-9 Deputies who aid in the fight against illegal drugs: K-9 Deputies Jonathan Hebert, Chris Wallace and Michael Gary.
+The Jefferson Davis Sheriff's Office currently utilizes two certified K-9 Deputies who aid in the fight against illegal drugs: K-9 Deputies Christopher LaFleur and Chris Wallace.

-Deputy Hebert works with a multi-purpose dog, Bean that performs a multitude of duties, some of which include tracking, locating illegal narcotics and area and building searches.
+Deputy LaFleur works with a multi-purpose dog, Bean, a German Shephard, that performs a multitude of duties, some of which include tracking, locating illegal narcotics and area and building searches.

 Tracking involves searching for subjects who have fled a scene, as well as helping to locate lost citizens.
 Bean is also able to seek out and detect illegal narcotics in a variety of settings, including residential and in vehicles.